k3746ov/nekropol/README.md

-If termux packages are not installed, you need to install termux pqkets.
+⭐If termux packages are not installed, you need to install termux pakets.
 Otherwise it will not work in telegram scraper.

 `bash termuxpackage.sh`
-(1)
+⭐(1)

 `ls`

-#telegram_scraper - helps to migrate members from groups
-you are a member to other groups.
+⭐#telegram_scraper - helps to migrate members from groups you are a member to other groups.

 `python3 adder.py`

-you need api id and api hash,
-you can get api id and api hash by registering at my.telegram.org.
+⭐you need api id and api hash, you can get api id and api hash by registering at my.telegram.org.